 Lost LA.
-I host and produce an original public television series about Los Angeles history, a collaboration between KCET and the USC Libraries.
-A three-episode pilot season premiered January 2016, and more episodes are in the works.
+I host and produce an Emmy-nominated public television series about Los Angeles history, a collaboration between KCET and the USC Libraries.
+A three-episode pilot season premiered January 2016, and a one-hour special episode about the Descanso Gardens aired in July 2017.
+Lost LA returns to KCET in fall 2017 with a six-episode season.

 Monomania LA.
 I was proud to work as producer on a series of short documentary films about the obsessive collectors of Los Angeles.
 Produced by the USC Libraries, funded by Cal Humanities, and made by the talented Joris Debeij, the films were broadcast by KCET as a one-hour Artbound special.